18 Tips for a Plastic-free (ish) Kitchen on a Budget

 Eco-alternatives to clingfilm

-These eco-friendly cling film replacements aren’t essential but do make life easier.
+These eco-friendly cling film replacements aren’t essential but they do make life easier.
 They can be saved up for or given as gifts.

 UK: